Concreit closes on $6M to allow more people to invest in the global private real estate market – TechCrunch

 Concreit, a company that wants to open real estate investing to a broader group of people, announced today that it has closed $6 million in a seed funding round led by Matrix Partners.

-Hyphen Capital also participated in the round, in addition to individual investors such as Betterment founder and CEO Jon Stein; Andy Liu, partner at Unlock Venture Partners; and investor and advisor Ben Elowitz.
+Hyphen Capital also participated in the round, in addition to individual investors such as Betterment founder Jon Stein; Andy Liu, partner at Unlock Venture Partners; and investor and advisor Ben Elowitz.
 Concreit raised the capital at a $22.5 million post-money valuation.

 The Seattle-based startup also today launched its app, which it claims allows “anyone” to invest in the global private real estate market for as little as $1.